Introduction to Types of Diodes

 Figure 4 Switching diode

-The semiconductor diode is equivalent to the switch being closed (the circuit is on) when it is on, and equivalent to being open (the circuit is off) when it is off, so the diode can be used as a switch.
-The commonly used model is 1N4148.
-Because the semiconductor diode has the characteristic of unidirectional conduction, the PN junction is turned on under positive bias, and the resistance in the on-state is very small, about tens to several hundred ohms; under reverse bias, it is turned off.
-Its resistance is very large.
-Generally, silicon diodes are above 10 megaohms, and germanium tubes also have tens of thousands of ohms to hundreds of thousands of ohms.
-With this feature, the diode will play a role in controlling the current on or off in the circuit and become an ideal electronic switch.
+The semiconductor diode is equivalent to a closed switch (the circuit is on) when conducting, and equivalent to an open circuit (the circuit is off) when non-conducting, so the diode can be used as a switch.
+The commonly used model is 1N4148, which features a fast switching speed (reverse recovery time of approximately 4 nanoseconds) and a maximum reverse voltage of 100V.
+Because the semiconductor diode has the characteristic of unidirectional conduction, the PN junction is turned on under forward bias, and the on-state resistance is very small, about tens to several hundred ohms; under reverse bias, it is turned off, and its resistance is very large.
+Generally, silicon diodes have reverse resistance above 10 megaohms, and germanium tubes also have tens of thousands of ohms to hundreds of thousands of ohms.
+With this feature, the diode plays a role in controlling current on or off in the circuit and becomes an ideal electronic switch.

 For medium-speed switching circuits and detection circuits, 2AK series ordinary switching diodes can be selected.
-The high-speed switching circuit can choose RLS series, 1sS series, 1N series, 2CK series high-speed switching diodes.
-We should choose the specific model of the switching diode according to the main parameters of the application circuit (such as forward current, maximum reverse voltage, reverse recovery time, etc.)
+High-speed switching circuits can choose RLS series, 1SS series, 1N series, 2CK series high-speed switching diodes.
+The specific model of the switching diode should be chosen according to the main parameters of the application circuit (such as forward current, maximum reverse voltage, reverse recovery time, etc.)

 Figure 5 Zener diode

 The selected Zener diode should meet the requirements of the main parameters in the corresponding circuit.
-The stable voltage value of the Zener diode should be the same as the reference voltage value of the application circuit.
-The maximum stable current of the Zener diode should be about 50% higher than the maximum load current of the application circuit.
+The stable voltage value of the Zener diode should match the reference voltage value of the application circuit.
+The maximum stable current of the Zener diode should be approximately 50% higher than the maximum load current of the application circuit to ensure reliable operation and adequate margin.

-Fast Recovery Diode is a new type of semiconductor diode.
-This kind of diode has good switching characteristics and a short reverse recovery time.
-It is usually used as a rectifier diode in high-frequency switching power supplies.
-The fast recovery diode is characterized by its short recovery time, which makes it suitable for high frequency (such as the line frequency in TV) rectification.
-The fast recovery diode has an important parameter that determines its performance-reverse recovery time.
-The definition of the reverse recovery time is that the diode transitions sharply from the forward conducting state to the off state, starting from the output pulse falling to the zero lines.
+Fast Recovery Diode is a semiconductor diode with good switching characteristics and a short reverse recovery time.
+It is commonly used as a rectifier diode in high-frequency switching power supplies, inverters, motor drives, and power factor correction (PFC) circuits.
+The fast recovery diode is characterized by its short recovery time, which makes it suitable for high-frequency (such as tens to hundreds of kHz) rectification applications.
+The fast recovery diode has an important parameter that determines its performance—reverse recovery time (trr).
+The definition of the reverse recovery time is the duration from when the diode transitions sharply from the forward conducting state to the off state, starting from when the current crosses zero until it stabilizes at the blocking state.

-Superfast recovery diodes (SRDs) are developed based on fast recovery diodes.
-The main difference between them is that the reverse recovery time is shorter.
-The reverse recovery time of a common fast recovery diode is several hundred nanoseconds, and the reverse recovery time of an ultra-fast recovery diode (SRD) is generally tens of nanoseconds.
-The smaller the value, the higher the operating frequency of the fast recovery diode.
+Ultra-fast recovery diodes (URDs or SRDs) are developed based on fast recovery diodes.
+The main difference between them is that the reverse recovery time is even shorter.
+The reverse recovery time of a common fast recovery diode is several hundred nanoseconds (typically 200-500 ns), while the reverse recovery time of an ultra-fast recovery diode (URD/SRD) is generally tens of nanoseconds (typically 20-100 ns).
+The smaller the value, the higher the operating frequency capability of the fast recovery diode and the lower the switching losses.

 Figure 6 Fast Recovery Diode

-When the operating frequency is in the range of tens to hundreds of kHz, the time of normal and reverse voltage change of ordinary rectifier diodes is slower than the recovery time, and ordinary rectifier diodes cannot normally work in unidirectional conduction.
-But fast recovery rectifier diodes are competent at this time.
-Therefore, rectifier diodes powered by switching power supplies for color TVs and other household appliances are usually fast recovery diodes and cannot be replaced by ordinary rectifier diodes.
-Otherwise, electrical appliances may not work properly.
+When the operating frequency is in the range of tens to hundreds of kHz, the transition time between forward and reverse voltage states of ordinary rectifier diodes is slower than required, and ordinary rectifier diodes cannot work properly in unidirectional conduction at these frequencies.
+However, fast recovery rectifier diodes are well-suited for these applications.
+Therefore, rectifier diodes in switching power supplies for modern electronics such as LCD/LED TVs, computers, and other consumer appliances are usually fast recovery diodes and cannot be replaced by ordinary rectifier diodes.
+Otherwise, electrical appliances may not work properly or may experience reduced efficiency and increased heat generation.
 The shape of a common fast recovery diode is shown in Figure 6.

-Schottky diode is an abbreviation of the Schottky Barrier Diode (SBD for short).
-Schottky diodes are low-power, high-current, ultra-high-speed semiconductor devices produced in recent years.
-Its reverse recovery time is extremely short (it can be as small as a few nanoseconds), the forward voltage drop is only about 0.4 V, and the rectified current can reach several thousand amps.
-These excellent characteristics are unmatched by fast recovery diodes.
+Schottky diode is an abbreviation of the Schottky Barrier Diode (SBD).
+Schottky diodes are low-power-loss, high-current, ultra-high-speed semiconductor devices.
+Its reverse recovery time is extremely short (it can be as small as a few nanoseconds or even sub-nanosecond range), the forward voltage drop is only about 0.3-0.5V (compared to 0.6-0.7V for standard silicon diodes), and the rectified current capability can reach several hundred amps in power applications.
+These excellent characteristics make Schottky diodes superior to fast recovery diodes in many high-frequency, high-efficiency applications.

 Figure 7 Schottky diode

-Schottky diodes are metal-semiconductor devices made of precious metals (gold, silver, aluminum, platinum, etc.) as positive electrodes and N-type semiconductors as negative electrodes.
-Schottky diodes are commonly used in high-frequency, high-current, low-voltage rectifier circuits.
+Schottky diodes are metal-semiconductor devices made with precious metals (gold, silver, aluminum, platinum, etc.) or refractory metals as the positive electrode and N-type semiconductors as the negative electrode, forming a metal-semiconductor junction rather than a PN junction.
+Schottky diodes are commonly used in high-frequency, high-current, low-voltage rectifier circuits, including switch-mode power supplies, solar inverters, automotive electronics, and modern USB-C fast charging applications with Power Delivery (PD) protocols.
+Modern applications also include synchronous rectification in DC-DC converters and OR-ing circuits in redundant power systems.
 The appearance of a common Schottky diode is shown in Figure 7.

 7. Transient voltage suppression diode

-The transient voltage suppression diode is referred to as a TVP tube (transient-voltage-suppressor).
-It is a semiconductor device developed based on the process of a voltage regulator tube and is mainly used in fast overvoltage protection circuits for voltage.
-It can be widely used in computers, electronic meters, communication equipment, household appliances, and field-borne / marine and automotive electronic equipment for field operations.
-It can also be used as a protective element for the overvoltage impact caused by human operation or an electric shock to equipment.
+The transient voltage suppression diode is referred to as a TVS diode (Transient Voltage Suppressor).
+It is a semiconductor device developed based on voltage regulator tube technology and is mainly used in fast overvoltage protection circuits.
+It can be widely used in computers, smartphones, tablets, communication equipment, household appliances, automotive electronics, industrial control systems, and field-borne/marine electronic equipment.
+Modern TVS diodes are essential in protecting sensitive electronics from electrostatic discharge (ESD), lightning-induced surges, and load dump transients.
+They can also be used as protective elements for overvoltage impacts caused by human operation or electrical surges to equipment.

 Figure 8 transient voltage suppression diode